comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 - [ ]  After about 10 minutes, your legends will stop the discussion, and the person with the odd number will switch tables again to a new table.
 Repeat.
 - [ ]  Aim for 5-10 minutes per session.
 With change overs, you should manage 3 question and answer sessions.

 Once the activity time is up take your post-it note and stick it on the whiteboard at the front of the class.
-Browse everyone elses to see what questions there were.
+Browse everyone else's to see what questions there were.

 ---